mikikg/picss/README.md

 230VAC 2kVA Soft-start circuit with PIC16F15313 microcontroller.

 This repository includes:
-* Mplab X project for PIC firmware width source files and compiled HEX
+* Mplab X project for PIC firmware with source files and compiled HEX
 * KiCAD project files for schematic and PCB

 # Specification